rulewis/journey-optimizer.en/help/using/permissions.md

 1. When finished, click **[!UICONTROL Save]**.

 Your product profile is now created and configured.
-Users linked to this profile can now connect to [!DNL Customer Journey Management].
+Users linked to this profile can now connect to [!DNL Journey Optimizer].

 ### Assigning a product profile {#assigning-product-profile}